claywhill/TriviaGame/README.md

 # TriviaGame
 https://claywhill.github.io/TriviaGame/

-This is the National Parks Trivia Game.
-In this game, the player is given 120 seconds to answer 10 multiple-choice questions that are National Park related.
-The game will end after the player answers all 10 questions or the timer runs out, whichever occurs first.
-After the game has ended, the player will be shown their number of correct, incorrect, and unanswered questions.
+This app is a simple quiz-style trivia game that ends after all questions have been answered or the timer runs out.

+The app uses standard front end languages like HTML, CSS, and JavaScript(jQuery).
+The objective was to implement the use of an interval countdown timer.

+To use the app simply click the start button and attempt to answer all the question before the time runs out.
+An option to play again will be given after each attempt.